rg63-itis/imrhythm/content/post/Leardership/Ali_Rowghani_How_to_Lead/index.md

     ##
     ***It pays to work on communicating clearly***
     ##
     One must realize that clarity of thought precedes clarity of language.
-So you have to think clearly to communicate clearly.
-One need to free up time in one's schedule to just think and try to jot down one's thoughts and try to think about how do I express these thoughts in clearer and clearer ways.
-Next step is practice on whats prepaored before delivery.
+So you have to **think clearly to communicate clearly**.
+One need to **free up time** in one's schedule to just think and try to **jot down one's thoughts** and try to **think about how do I express these thoughts in clearer and clearer ways**.
+Next step is **practice** on whats prepared.
 ##
 2. **Good Judgment About People**
      The decisions that you make in terms of who to empower as leaders in your organization have a really profound impact on the future of the company.
 They become extensions of you so you have to make really good choices in terms of who you empower.
 Bad decisions may happen, but if you make consistently bad decisions, then your authority, your followership, the trust that people have in you will diminish.